Hareesh108/compiler-workshop-v1/README.md

 2. **Constraint Collection**: As the algorithm traverses the AST, it collects constraints on what these type variables can be.

-   - For literals, their type is known immediately (e.g., numbers are `Int`)
+   - For literals, their type is known immediately (e.g., numbers are `Void`)
    - For operations, constraints are derived from the operation (e.g., `+` requires numeric operands)
    - For variables, constraints come from their declarations and uses